Frequently Asked Questions

 Math courses are 4 semester hours each, and where required, some of those textbooks today can run $150 or more.

-There are scams.
+There are scams out there, so beware.
 A scholarship should be based on either merit or need.
 Be very suspicious of those which offer money to anyone who can fog a mirror.
 Also you should probably avoid any which ask for an application fee.
 A true scholarship is offered by a legitimate organization for a reason–it is not a 50/50 raffle.

 When applying through the Admissions page, be sure that you declare you are applying to math online.
 If you have any difficulty in specifying this, contact your Admissions evaluator directly (firstname.lastname@example.org).
 If you are presently in another program at UIS and wish to be in Mathematics, you can download the form for Change of Curriculum.
 It needs to be signed and sent in by U.S. mail.
 (Unless you are in the TEP program only, which is technically a minor.
 In this case, if you want to add degree-seeking status, you need to fill out a full application.)

 In a word, yes.
-You must have the prerequisites for the course you want to take, of course.
-There is a non-degree seeking undergraduate application at the Admissions page, and it is a faster application process.
-You can often register (at www.uis.edu/registration ) within a day or so after completing the application.
+You must have the prerequisites for the course you want to take, of course, and since the department will not have received transcripts for non-degree seeking students, you may need to scan and email us proof that you have the prerequisites.
+There is a non-degree undergraduate application at the Admissions page, and it is a faster application process.
+You can often register within a day or so after completing the application.
 However, you will not qualify for the e-tuition rate without degree-seeking status.
 Non-degree students are limited to taking a total of 12 hours of coursework.

-Double-check the tuition chart—the costs will probably be prohibitive for you if you are out of state.
-Also, the math courses fill up very quickly in registration, so coming in late in the registration period and quickly filling out a non-degree seeking application may still not get you into the class you want.
+Double-check the tuition—there is a calculator for an accurate estimate of tuition and fees at the registration website.
+The cost could be prohibitive for you if you are out of state.
+Also, some math courses fill up very quickly in registration, so coming in late in the registration period and quickly filling out a non-degree seeking application may still not get you into the class you want.

-And– a caution: if you plan to take some courses as a non-degree seeking student and then apply for a degree program here, it is entirely at the discretion of the program whether they accept those previous courses as degree requirements.
-Depending on the program’s policies, you may end up taking the courses twice.
+And– a caution: if you plan to take some courses as a non-degree seeking student and then apply for a degree program later, it is entirely at the discretion of the program whether they accept those previous courses as degree requirements.
+Depending on the program’s policies, you may end up taking the same course twice.

 UIS online math and all the UIS online programs are very much grounded in our forty-year history of traditional on-campus programs—they have the same instructors, content, and schedule.
 They are not “alternative” in any way except delivery of lessons.
 Our students do not start midway through semesters, “learn at their own pace”, test out of core courses, or finish a course in just a couple of weeks.